Frontera Sweet Peppers

 Scoville Heat Units: 0-1,000 SHU (or less)

 The Frontera Sweet Pepper is a variety found at Frontera on the island of El Hierro and brought to the chili pepper community by Peter Merle, a grower living in the Canary Islands.
-These were giving to me by Jim Duffy, chili grower and owner of Refining Fire Chiles.
 The peppers look very much like Scotch Bonnet peppers with a globe shape and bright yellow-orange color when mature, growing to about 2-3 inches in diameter.

 The plants are highly productive and grow up to 4 feet tall.